Category:

 Aline

-You don’t need separate tools for Word docs, eSignatures, and contract storage.
+You don’t need separate tools for Word or Google Docs, e-Signatures, and contract storage.
 Aline wraps it all into one clear, powerful platform that actually makes legal work easier.

 Think your contract process could be simpler?